 Placement at the Hispanic Clinic provides an opportunity for the fellow to receive intensive clinical training and preparation for working with an under-served and growing Latina/o community.
 Specific skill development in intervention, consultation, and assessment with this population is offered throughout the course of the training year.
-Using a culturally informed approach to care, the fellow is encouraged to integrate recognized cultural constructs in interactions with consumers, community partners, and family members.
-Beyond the provision of direct services, the fellow will also have the opportunity to develop competence working in complex systems of care.
+Using a culturally informed approach to care, the fellow is encouraged to integrate recognized cultural constructs in their interactions with consumers, community partners, and family members.
+Beyond the provision of direct services, fellows also have the opportunity to develop competence working in complex systems of care.
 As a member of the outpatient clinical treatment team, the fellow consults with staff members at the Clinic, CMHC, other local providers, and area hospitals.

 Number of Fellows